ShahriaryPrison/.github/profile/README.md

 4.  **Document & Escalate:** If 30 minutes pass, stop.
 Write down exactly what you tried, what the error is, and bring it to Office Hours.
 5.  **Dont Stop** Dont wait for office go for your next problem  to solve.

-## 6. The Sandbox (How we learn)
+## 6. The Sandbox (How We Learn)
 Before you are granted access to any production repositories, you must prove you understand the workflows outlined above.

 We maintain a shared `Sandbox` repository.
 It is our training ground and living knowledge library.
-When you need to execute a "Mini-Project" to learn a new concept, it goes there.
+This is where we execute the **Mini-Project Rule**: If you hit a core concept or technology you do not understand, do not just passively watch tutorials.
+You must define a series of isolated "mini-projects" to actively learn the mechanism.

 **Your Action Item:**
 Go to the [`Sandbox`](http://github.com/shahriaryPrison/the-sanbox/) repository now.
-Read its `README.md`, follow the instructions to add yourself to the Active Roster, and submit your first Pull Request.
+Read its `README.md` for full details on how the Mini-Project Rule works, follow the instructions to add yourself to the Active Roster, and submit your first Pull Request.